adarwoo/modbus_relay/docs/user_manual.md

 The status of the relay can be read back with command **01**: [Read coil](https://www.modbustools.com/modbus.html#function01)

-The relay polarity can be inverted, and the default relay position can be set in the configuration.
+> [!NOTE]: The relay always operates with a positive polarity, so writing ON will close the relay.
+The failsafe position is always OFF (relay opened).

 ## System Health Monitoring